 Egg-Poaching: the Killer Threat

 However, laws protecting them are rarely enforced, and maleos still suffer tremendous pressure from poaching.
 Their eggs are generally not needed for subsistence, but are routinely poached for sale as a status or luxury item.
 Followed by habitat loss, egg poaching is the number one threat to maleo populations today.

 A Remarkable Bird

 The maleo has a unique life history.
 Adult maleos are usually found in pairs, and spend most of their time in native Sulawesi rainforests.
 But when ready, a male and female maleo pair will travel on foot many kilometers to a communal nesting ground, usually on a coastal beach or near a hot spring.

 There, the maleo pair will spend hours digging a large pit, in which the female will lay one single, enormous egg.
 The maleo bird is about the size of a domestic chicken, but the maleo egg is six times the size of a chicken egg!

-Having laid their egg, the maleo pair will re-bury it as much as a meter deep, and then return to their rainforest home, leaving the egg to be incubated by the sun-warmed sand or hot spring heat.
+Having laid their egg, the maleo pair will re-bury it as much as a meter deep in the sand, and then return to their rainforest home, leaving the egg to be incubated by the sun-warmed sand or hot spring heat.
 If left undisturbed, about 60-80 days later the chick hatches underground and digs its way to the surface.
 After a short rest, the chick will fly off into the forest to make its way entirely on its own, with no parental care at all!

 AlTo’s Maleo Conservation Efforts